 - Read more details about the issue of adding water to shrimp and how it negatively affects the industry.

 - Find out whether malpractices happen with the products that you are selling.
-If they do, pay extra attention to your customers’ requests to avoid participating in fraud or other malpractices.
+If they do, pay extra attention to your customer’s requests to avoid participating in fraud or other malpractices.

 - Include the accuracy of your labeling into your brand story.
-This might make you a preferred supplier in your target market
+This might make you a preferred supplier in your target market.

-This can benefit you in two ways: as companies merge or are acquired, all companies in the group often expand their portfolio of products, creating new potential buyers for you; and, some companies invest in the production sector to ensure access to raw materials.
-A potential downside for your business is that mergers and acquisitions can also increase a groups bargaining power, putting pressure on your bottom line.
+This can benefit you: as companies merge or are acquired, all companies in the group often expand their portfolio of products, creating new potential buyers for you.
+Furthermore, some companies invest in the production sector to ensure access to raw materials.
+A potential downside for your business is that mergers and acquisitions can also increase a group’s bargaining power, putting pressure on your bottom line.

 - Find your way into bigger groups and aim to become a preferred supplier.
 This could give you access to a much more stable demand, allowing you to become less dependent on spot market selling.

-- Subscribe to newsletters of the major seafood news media such as UndercurrentNews, Intrafish and Seafood Source to stay up to date about mergers and acquisitions to make sure that you understand the latest market dynamics.
+- Subscribe to newsletters of the major seafood news media such as UndercurrentNews, Intrafish and Seafood Source to stay up to date about mergers and acquisitions, to make sure that you understand the latest market dynamics.

-This study has been carried out on behalf of CBI by Seafood TIP.
+The study has been carried out on behalf of CBI by Seafood TIP.
 Please review our market information disclaimer.